 The ode most nearly resembling this of Deborah is the Song of Moses and Miriam at the Red Sea.
-Here again the mode of song of Moses performance is exactly indicated.
-The first verse says, "Then sang Moses and the children of Israel this song"; the twentieth verse adds: "And Miriam, the prophetess, the sister of Aaron, took a timbrel in her hand; and all the women went out after her with timbrels and with dances.
+Here again the mode of song of Moses and Miriam says, "Then sang Moses and the children of Israel Erodus xv this song"; the twentieth verse adds: "And Miriam, the prophetess, the sister of Aaron, took a timbrel in her hand; and all the women went out after her with timbrels and with dances.
 And Miriam answered them, Sing ye to the LORD, for he hath triumphed gloriously; the horse and his rider hath he thrown into the sea."
 The natural interpretation of these verses taken together is that the words last quoted are a refrain, and to be sung by Miriam and the Women; while the body of the Song was for Moses and the Men.
 The refrain would be repeated at the close of each stanza.
 The structure suggests a prelude and three stanzas, each of which commences with an apostrophe to God, and then deals with the subject of the deliverance.
 A further examination of these strophes reveals the lyric device of augmenting, mentioned in a previous Lyric device of Augmenting chapter; not only do the successive strophes increase in the number of their lines, but they bring out the incident with more and more fulness.
-The first merely refers to the event: the hosts cast into the sea and sinking like a stone. second stanza becomes a picture full of powerful details: floods standing on heaps and depths congealed, the enemy already counting his spoils, the single blast of wind, and the sinking like lead.
+The first merely refers to the event : the hosts cast into the sea and sinking like a stone.
+The second stanza becomes a picture full of powerful details : floods standing on heaps and depths congealed, the enemy already counting his spoils, the single blast of wind, and the sinking like lead.
 But when the incident is touched by the third strophe we have, not details, but consequences.
-The event is stretched to take in all that will follow from it: the guiding through the wilderness thus wonderfully opened to them, the terror falling upon the inhabitants of Canaan and the kings that lie in the way, the bringing in and planting in the mountain of inheritance - all poetically furthest bound that imagination can go.
+The event is stretched to take in all that will follow from it : the guiding through the wilderness thus wonderfully opened to them, the terror falling upon the inhabitants of Canaan and the kings that lie in the way, the bringing in and planting in the mountain of inheritance - all poetically realised in the moment of this the first step.
+To describe the movement of the whole ode we may say that the prelude introduces the great deliverance with a shock that is like a plunge, and the augmenting strophes follow like ripples widening to the furthest bound that imagination can go.